-An estimated 80% of our sales are carried out through third-party platforms, including Amazon.com, Walmart, and eBay; any disruption in our selling efforts on such third party platforms could substantially disrupt our business.
+An estimated 90% of our sales are carried out through third-party platforms, including Amazon.com, Walmart, and eBay; any disruption in our selling efforts on such third party platforms could substantially disrupt our business.

-While we maintain our own website, www.Zenhydro.com, as well as our offline wholesale department, which together account for approximately 20% of our sales, a large percentage of our overall sales, or approximately 80%, occurred on third party platforms such as Amazon.com, Walmart, and eBay.
+While we maintain our own website, www.Zenhydro.com, as well as our offline wholesale department, which together account for approximately 10% of our sales, a large percentage of our overall sales, or approximately 90%, occurred on third party platforms such as Amazon.com, Walmart, and eBay.
 As such, should we experience a disruption in our sales on third party platforms, or should such third party platforms somehow come to rank us unfavorably or fail to list our products, this could negatively affect our overall sales and, thus, negatively impact our overall revenues.

-Many of our suppliers are experiencing operational difficulties as a result of COVID-19, which in turn may have an adverse effect on our ability to provide products to our customers.
-Any disruption in our supply chain, increase in shipping costs, and the consistency and availability of our supply chain, could negatively affect our revenues and overall business strategy.
+Many of our suppliers are experiencing operational difficulties as a result of COVID-19, which in turn may have an adverse effect on our ability to provide, or timely provide, products to our customers.
+Any disruption in our supply chain, including an increase in shipping and/or storage costs, and the consistency and availability of our supply chain, could negatively affect our revenues and overall business strategy.

-The measures being taken to combat the pandemic are impacting our suppliers and may destabilize our supply chain.
-For example, manufacturing plants have closed and work at others has been curtailed in many places where we source our products.
+The measures being taken to combat the pandemic are impacting our suppliers and may have a destabilizing affect on our supply chain.
+For example, some manufacturing plants have closed and work at other plants has been curtailed in many places where we source our products.
 Some of our suppliers have had to temporarily close a facility for disinfecting after employees tested positive for COVID-19, and others have faced staffing shortages from employees who are sick or apprehensive about coming to work.
-Further, the ability of our suppliers to ship their goods to us has become difficult as transportation networks and distribution facilities have had reduced capacity and have been dealing with changes in the types of goods being shipped, all of which may cause increase in shipping costs and affect the availability of inventories to meet our sales demand.
+Further, the ability of our suppliers to ship their goods to us has become difficult as transportation networks and distribution facilities have had reduced capacity and have been dealing with changes in the types of goods being shipped, all of which have caused an increase in shipping costs and affected the availability of inventories to meet our sales demand.

-Currently the difficulties experienced by our suppliers have not yet impacted our ability to deliver products to our customers and we do not significantly depend on any one supplier; however, if this continues, it may negatively affect our inventory and delay the delivery of merchandise to our stores and customers, which in turn will adversely affect our revenues and results of operations.
-If the difficulties experienced by our suppliers continue, we cannot guarantee that we will be able to locate alternative sources of supply for our merchandise on acceptable terms, or at all.
-If we are unable to adequately purchase appropriate amounts of inventory, our business and results of operations may be materially and adversely affected.
+Thus, the difficulties experienced by our suppliers have resulted in longer purchase lead times, increased inventory build up as a result of shipping delays, along with increased ocean freight and storage costs.
+Nonetheless, we have continued to deliver products to our customers and the fact that we do not significantly depend on any one supplier has helped to lessen any disruptions.
+Nonetheless, should there be any further disruption caused by the pandemic, it may negatively affect our inventory and delay our ability to timely deliver merchandise to our stores and customers, which in turn will adversely affect our revenues and results of operations.
+If the difficulties experienced by our suppliers continues, we cannot guarantee that we will be able to locate alternative sources of supply for our merchandise on acceptable terms, or at all.
+If we are unable to purchase appropriate amounts of inventory, our business and results of operations may be materially and adversely affected.